CHANGES TO THE PRIVACY NOTICE AND YOUR DUTY TO INFORM US OF CHANGES

 DISCLOSURE OF DATA

-Your personal data will be kept confidential and will be treated as such, it is to be noted that Windsor will only disclose website usage data and/or personal data, to third parties as permitted by law(s), where and if Windsor is legally obliged to do so or if such disclosure becomes necessary to enforce Windsor’s rights in particular to enforce claims arising from a contractual relationship, or required to comply with any judicial, and/or other proceedings, court order, legal process or pursuant to any governmental, intergovernmental and/or other regulatory bodies, whereby such disclosure may be executed by Windsor without prior notice to you.
+Your personal data will be kept confidential and will be treated as such, it is to be noted that Windsor will only disclose website usage data and/or mobile app usage data and/or personal data, to third parties as permitted by law(s), where and if Windsor is legally obliged to do so or if such disclosure becomes necessary to enforce Windsor’s rights in particular to enforce claims arising from a contractual relationship, or required to comply with any judicial, and/or other proceedings, court order, legal process or pursuant to any governmental, intergovernmental and/or other regulatory bodies, whereby such disclosure may be executed by Windsor without prior notice to you.
 Windsor will not be liable for unlawful or unauthorized use of your personal information/passwords/username/login, etc. due to misuse or misplacement of your passwords, negligent or malicious intervention and/or otherwise.
 You consent to Windsor using any of your data which has come into our possession during any interaction for the purposes of intending to enter into business relations and includes information after termination of the business relationship.
 The purpose for which Windsor will use your information will always be related to the activities offered and/or provided by Windsor, and for the purpose of performing any contract/agreement/service.
 You consent to the processing of data prior to the actual “contracting” stage, i.e with the intention to enter into contract/agreement, subject to you meeting the conditions of Windsor in order to onboard you as client.
 You consent that it is possible at times, that data may be transferred outside the EU from time to time as the case may be.
 Your personal data may be transferred to third countries in some cases, for example to execute your payment or investment orders or if the data transfer is required by law, or a reporting obligation under the tax law, or investment firm reporting;

 Windsor may disclose your personal data to but not limited to business introducers, affiliates, any of the sister companies, (who might process data on behalf of Windsor and who may only use it for the same purposes as Windsor), third party service providers in order to process obligations arising from the agreement, financial institutions, banks, other similar organizations that we deal with in course of corporate business, external service providers and professional advisers, which may be located overseas, such as auditors, lawyers and accountants, any third parties where this is necessary to process a transaction or provide services which you have requested or for trade reporting purposes.